-- Issues are not identified in every family and domestic violence fatality review; and - When an issue has been identified, it does not necessarily mean that the issue is related to the death. - Not working directly with remote Aboriginal community to facilitate local solutions to family violence that are co-designed, and led, by Aboriginal people to promote safety. - Missed opportunities to develop culturally informed safety planning and consult with Aboriginal experts. - Not undertaking sufficient action to confirm the cultural safety of a family and domestic violence model in use across the diverse population of Aboriginal people in Western Australia. - Missed opportunities to address family and domestic violence perpetrator accountability. - Missed opportunities to provide perpetrator rehabilitation support. - Missed opportunities to address family and domestic violence victim safety. - Missed opportunity to facilitate safe accommodation. - Missed opportunity to assess risk of harm and develop strategies to reduce or prevent family and domestic violence in the context of mental health issues and/or drug and alcohol use. - Not undertaking sufficient family and inter-agency communication to enable effective case management and collaborative responses. - Not adequately meeting policy and procedures of the Family and Domestic Violence Response Team. - Not taking action consistent with legislative responsibilities of the Children and Community Services Act 2004, and associated policy, to determine whether children were in need of protection or whether action was required to safeguard child wellbeing. - Not adequately meeting policies and procedures relating to the Aboriginal and Torres Strait Islander child placement principle, permanency planning and cultural care planning. - Missed opportunity to develop safety planning to reduce the risk of an escalation of family and domestic violence, when children are taken into the care of the Chief Executive Officer.
+- Issues are not identified in every family and domestic violence fatality review; and - When an issue has been identified, it does not necessarily mean that the issue is related to the death. - Not providing culturally responsive practice when working with Aboriginal families. - Missed opportunities to address family and domestic violence perpetrator accountability. - Missed opportunities to provide perpetrator rehabilitation support. - Not adequately investigating offences in the context of family and domestic violence. - Missed opportunities to address family and domestic violence victim safety. - Missed opportunity to facilitate safe accommodation. - Missed opportunity to assess risk of harm and develop strategies to reduce or prevent family and domestic violence in the context of mental health issues and/or drug and alcohol use. - Not undertaking sufficient family, intra-agency and inter-agency communication to enable effective case management and collaborative responses. - Not adequately meeting policy and procedures of the Family and Domestic Violence Response Team. - Not taking action consistent with legislative responsibilities of the Children and Community Services Act 2004, and associated policy, to determine whether children were in need of protection or whether action was required to safeguard child wellbeing. - Inaccurate recordkeeping.